Providence Ghost Tour - Photo 1

 Providence Ghost Tour

-Prepare to explore the paranormal on this ghost tour of Providence!
-Immerse yourself in the spooky past of the colonial city.
+Prepare to explore the paranormal on this ghost tour of Providence.
+Immerse yourself in the city's spooky past.
 Providence Haunted History Tour.
-Welcome to the capital city of Rhode Island!
-We'll meet at the Rhode Island Holocaust...
+Welcome to Rhode Island's capital!
+We will meet at the Rhode Island Holocaust Memorial and start a...

 • 1 hour

-Prepare to explore the paranormal on this ghost tour of Providence!
-Immerse yourself in the spooky past of the colonial city.
+Prepare to explore the paranormal on this ghost tour of Providence.
+Immerse yourself in the city's spooky past.

 Providence Haunted History Tour

-Welcome to the capital city of Rhode Island!
-We'll meet at the Rhode Island Holocaust Memorial and set off on a walking tour through Providence.
+Welcome to Rhode Island's capital!
+We will meet at the Rhode Island Holocaust Memorial and start a walking tour through Providence.

-This colonial city began as a refuge for settlers escaping religious persecution and became notable for ghostly visitors and hauntings.
-Famous authors such as Edgar Allan Poe, Bram Stoker, and H.P.
-Lovecraft resided here, drawing inspiration from its eerie atmosphere.
+Initially a refuge for settlers escaping religious persecution, this colonial city became known for ghostly visitors and hauntings.
+Notable horror authors Edgar Allan Poe, Bram Stoker, and H.P.
+Lovecraft once resided here, drawing inspiration for their works from the city.

-Our first stop will be Brown College's University Hall, formerly an emergency hospital during the Revolutionary War.
-Reports of ghosts wandering its halls are common among students and staff.
+Our first stop will be Brown College's University Hall, which served as an emergency hospital during the Revolutionary War.
+Reports of lost spirits roaming the halls have been common among students and staff.

-We will then proceed to the Shunned House, which inspired H.P.
+We will then stroll to the Shunned House, the inspiration for H.P.
 Lovecraft's horror novel.
-Many believe the apparitions in his writings are real.
-The guide will share in-depth stories about this haunted 18th-century home, including unsolved mysteries, tragic murders, and horrific creatures.
+Many believe the ghostly apparitions described in his fiction are real.
+Our guide will share details about the haunted 18th-century home, including unsolved mysteries, tragic murders, and horrific creatures.

-After a 1-hour tour exploring Providence's paranormal history, we will conclude at the famous Fleur de Lys Studio.
+After a 1-hour spine-tingling tour, we will conclude at the Fleur de Lys Studio.

 Included